 The only remaining remedy for us to end the office of faith based initiatives (another extra constitutional office, this one instituted by a purported conservative President.
 We’ve come a long way since Reagan and ending the education department, haven’t we?) is to lobby Congress to defund the office.
 One more activity that I’m not going to hold my breath over.

 I regret to say that I had never heard of Kristin Lemsbefore this episode.
 Considering that I was raised in the buckle of the bible belt that is the Great Plains region, I guess that’s to be expected.
-Back to the Good Ol’ Days makes the episode worth listening to by itself.
+Days of the Theocracy makes the episode worth listening to by itself.

 Of course, this comes from a guy who can quote large sections of Alice’s Restaurant from memory, with great pleasure.